Skip to main content

 Before you go

-Pahsimeroi Fish Hatchery is located in the Salmon-Challis National Forest about 20 miles north of Challis, Idaho.
+Pahsimeroi Fish Hatchery is located near the Salmon-Challis National Forest about 20 miles north of Challis, Idaho.
 It includes two separate facilities: the lower Pahsimeroi Fish Hatchery and the upper Pahsimeroi Fish Hatchery.

-• The lower hatchery is located along the Pahsimeroi River approximately one mile above its confluence with the main Salmon River near Ellis, Idaho.
+The lower hatchery consists of a trap, adult holding facilities, and spawning area.
+It is located along the Pahsimeroi River approximately one mile above its confluence with the main Salmon River near Ellis, Idaho.

-• The upper hatchery is the main facility and is located along the Pahsimeroi River approximately eight miles upstream from the lower facility, just off of Dowton Lane in May, Idaho.
+The upper hatchery consists of egg incubation, early rearing, and final rearing facilities.
+It is located along the Pahsimeroi River approximately eight miles upstream from the lower facility, just off of Dowton Lane in May, Idaho.

 Pahsimeroi Fish Hatchery is owned and financed by Idaho Power Company, and operated and staffed by the Idaho Department of Fish and Game.